 Note: You can increase/decrease the vanilla & cloves amounts to your preference.

-Salt Packed Citrus Shells
+All-Natural Packed Citrus Shells

 I picked this tip up from a local newspaper some years ago and I’ve been using it ever since, I just love the smell of oranges: